 During that same time frame, slavery, which had existed in the area at least since 1720, grew exponentially in the territorial district that would become Arkansas.
 Based on U.S. Census data, in 1810, the slave population in Arkansas (then a district of Louisiana) stood at 188 (about 17% of the total population count).
 By 1820, the Arkansas Territory slave population count had grown to 1,617 (about 11% of the total count).
 Then, over the next two decades — the time during which Jefferson County, the State of Arkansas, and Pine Bluff Town were established — the slave population count jumped to 4,576 in 1830 and then 19,935 in 1840.
 Over time, the slave population would continue to increase by tens of thousands each decade until reaching at least 111,115 in 1860 (about 25% of the total population census).
 But back to the 1820s and 1830s …

 A high bluff that gave refuge to both indigenous people and newcomers became part of a territory (then state) claimed through acquisition and treaties.
 By some measures, the biggest changes were the decline of Native Americans and the exponential increase in the slave population.
-But by measures of power — political authority and economic control — the new ownership by European-descent U.S. citizens drove this colossal transformation.
+But by measures of power — political authority and economic control — the new ownership by European-descent U.S. citizens drove this colossal transformation in Pine Bluff’s early history.
 The Louisiana Purchase directly set in motion a history of struggles over ownership and authority; ever since, Pine Bluff’s place in history has oscillated from a place of refuge to a place to lose … a place of refuge to a place to flee.

 Last updated on April 15, 2017.